Kushti: Daily rituals

 The padyab-kusht ceremony is required to restore the ritual effectiveness of the kusht before engaging in other religious activities like visiting a fire temple, as well as following sexual activity, urinating, and defecating.
-At the start of the other watches or divisions (MPers. and Pers. gh) of the day, it is untied and retied each morning.
+At the start of the other watches or divisions (MPers. and Pers. gh) of the day, it is released and retied each morning.
 Most Parsis, especially those who reside in Western nations, continue to wear the kusht on a regular basis; Iranian Zoroastrians frequently wear it just during religious ceremonies to avoid being picked out for abuse by Muslims.

 Funeral

 The Kusti is carried in the hand at funerals to create a paywand or "ritual connection" between two people, such as corpse-bearers, who hold the kusti between them, while the Zoroastrian mourners, also in similar paywand, follow them in procession.

 Wider use

 There is some evidence to suggest that such girdles were worn by non-Muslims in general, including Christians, as a symbol to mark them out from Muslims.
 An exception to this would be the Muslim Mughal Emperor Akbar the Great, who was invested with a kusti and sedreh by the Zoroastrian Parsi community of Gujarat.

 The kushti (zonnar) is mentioned by Omar Khayyam, thought to have been the son of a Zoroastrian convert.